learn-co-curriculum/spring-mod-2-testing-with-spring-data/README.md

 }
 ```

 And that's really it!
 Simple enough, right?
+Run the unit test and ensure it
+passes.

-Go ahead and try to write the unit
+Go ahead and try to write the unit test class for the `RescueController` on your
-test class for the `RescueController` on your own!
-Name the unit test class:
+own!
+Name the unit test class:`RescueControllerUnitTest`.
+Once you've written
-`RescueControllerUnitTest`.
+the unit test, try running it and making sure that it passes.

 ## Integration Testing and Spring Data